proother/sing-box-lib/README.md

 ## How It Works

 1. **Daily Release Check**
-   - We have a GitHub Actions workflow that runs every day at **11:00 AM UTC**.
+   - We have a GitHub Actions workflow that runs every day at **12:10 UTC**.
    - It queries the [SagerNet/sing-box](https://github.com/SagerNet/sing-box) repository for the **latest release tag** (e.g. `v1.10.5`).

 2. **Automatic Build & Release**